Censorship in the United States: Eisenhower administration

 in an English-language journal in Shanghai, the "China Monthly Review", was indicted with 13 counts of sedition, along with his 2 editors.
 All defendants were acquitted of all charges over the next six years, but Powell was blackballed from the journalism industry for the rest of his life.

 The book-burning of Wilhelm Reich's work took place between 1956 and 1960.
 It has been cited as the worst example of censorship in the United States.
 The Guardian called it "the only federally sanctioned book burning on American soil."
 He died in prison of heart failure just over a year later, days before he was due to apply for parole.

-In 1960, The China Lobby in American Politics, by scholar Ross Y. Koen, was suppressed by the State Department, the Central Intelligence Agency and the Federal Bureau of Narcotics at the behest of the Chinese Nationalist Party – at that time the ruling party of the martial dictatorship in Taiwan.
-The book largely concerned the influence of the China lobby in the US congress and the executive branch of the government.
-It also detailed heroin trafficking by the Chinese Nationalist Party, which was later corroborated by other scholars.
+In 1960, The China Lobby in American Politics, by scholar Ross Y. Koen, was suppressed by the State Department, the Central Intelligence Agency and the Federal Bureau of Narcotics at the behest of the Chinese Nationalist Party – at that time the ruling party of the military dictatorship in Taiwan.
+The book largely concerns the influence of the China lobby in the US congress and the executive branch of the government.
+It also details heroin trafficking by the Chinese Nationalist Party, which was later corroborated by other scholars.
 After 4000 copies of the book had been printed, at the intervention of the State Department the publisher recalled the book and discontinued publication.
 Some copies of the book nevertheless found their way into rare book repositories at some universities.
 According to Richard C. Kagan, right-wing groups stole many remaining copies of the book from libraries.
 The book was reprinted in 1974 after other scholars had shown Koen's findings to be accurate.